thesandlord/kubernetes-workshop/README.md

 One pod is not enough.
 Let's get 10 of them!

-`kubectl scale deployment hello-world --replicas=10`
+`kubectl scale deployment hello-node --replicas=10`

 You can see the all pods with this command: